 In Accordance with Barbados Income Tax Legislation, specifically the Insurance Act Cap 310, the grandfathering period for insurance companies which adopted it, expired on June 30, 2021.
-Based on this same Act, for insurance companies licensed as Class 2.
-Insurance companies under this license underwrites risks of third parties, their applicable tax rate is 2% of their net income.
-Starting in July 2021, the Company has included computations of Barbados Income Tax every month closing of the accounting period.
+This same Act applies for insurance companies licensed as Class 2.
+Insurance companies under this license underwriting risks for third parties, have an applicable tax rate of 2% of their net income.
+Starting in July 2021, the Company has included computations of Barbados Income Tax in every monthly closing of the accounting period.
 We used for these computations the 2% rate allowed for our license.
-In December, the company added the Barbados Income Tax amount on the Statement of Comprehensive Income.
+Since December 2021, the company added the Barbados Income Tax amount on the Statement of Comprehensive Income.